-7.11 Configuring Prefix and Suffix Rules
+7.13 Configuring Prefix and Suffix Rules

-There are several rules that enforce specific prefixes/suffixes in different name identifiers.
-It is noted, in the documentation, what are the default prefixes/suffixes for each such rule.
+There are several rules that enforce specific prefixes or suffixes in different name identifiers.
+It is noted in the documentation, what the default prefixes and suffixes are for each such rule.

-All prefix/suffix rules are disabled by default.
-The default prefixes/suffixes for each of these rules can be overridden using a configuration.
+All prefix and suffix rules are disabled by default.
+The defaults for each of these rules can be overridden using a configuration.